 Designer, architect and self-professed “do-er” Arthur Huang believes it’s wise to minimise.
 His Taiwan-based ‘closed-loop’ firm Miniwiz builds its business out of upcycling creations, such as iconic government buildings, prestigious retail interiors, industrial-scale recycling, major marketing installations and high performance eyewear and furniture.

 “We believe that everything can be made out of trash.” – Arthur Huang

-In 2005 the energetic Huang took the profits from his first breakthrough sustainable product line (solar and wind powered charging devices called HYmini) to self-fund Miniwiz in Taipei, Taiwan.
+In 2005, the energetic Arthur took the profits from his first breakthrough sustainable product line (solar and wind powered charging devices called HYmini) to self-fund Miniwiz in Taipei, Taiwan.
 He originally saw it as “anger-management therapy” for the things in the world that are not very fair, such as the treatment of people, the distribution of materials and wealth.

 While many still take a lot of convincing that waste plastic is a viable solution, the world’s major forward-thinking brands like Nike are also adopting the concept of waste plastic as a viable manufacturing solution, with Miniwiz counting Philip Morris, Coca-Cola and Starwood hotels amongst its clients.